-Further detail is provided on Proposed Plan of Reconfiguration provided at Appendix B.
+Further detail is included in the Proposal Plan provided at Appendix B.

-4.2.3 Proposed infrastructure and services
+4.2.2 Proposed infrastructure and services

 Water, sewer, stormwater drainage, electricity and telecommunications infrastructure will be required to support the proposed development.
 New water infrastructure to service the development is expected to connect to existing water infrastructure, located within the Milman Drive.